-- d.
-Timing: An application for assessment by a legal practice cannot be made until 30 days after the tax invoice/bill of costs is given to the client. - Under the Uniform Law, applications for assessment by a law practice must be made within 12 months of the bill being given or request for payment being made sections 198(3) and (4) of LPUL. - 1.
-Costs assessment process: To prepare an application for assessment of law practice costs (using the approved form), you will need to complete the relevant parts of the application (and delete/strike through the parts that do not apply), prepare an index and annex a copy of the bill of costs and costs agreement. - 2.
-Lodging the application for assessment with the Manager, Costs Assessment at the Supreme Court: - (e) The filing fee is payable to the Supreme Court of NSW and is the greater of \$100 or 1 per cent of the total costs in dispute. - (f) Lodge three copies of the completed application for assessment and supporting documents at the Supreme Court Registry or by post (GPO Box 3, Sydney NSW 2001 or DX 829 Sydney). - 3.
+Under the Uniform Law, applications for assessment by a law practice must be made within 12 months of the bill being given or request for payment being made - $\frac{198}{3}$ and (4) of LPUL.

+- 1. Costs assessment process: To prepare an application for assessment of law practice costs (using the approved form), you will need to complete the relevant parts of the application (and delete/strike through the parts that do not apply), prepare an index and annex a copy of the bill of costs and costs agreement. - 2.
+Lodging the application for assessment with the Manager, Costs Assessment at the Supreme Court: - (a) The filing fee is payable to the Supreme Court of NSW and is the greater of \$100 or 1 per cent of the total costs in dispute. - (b) Lodge three copies of the completed application for assessment and supporting documents at the Supreme Court Registry or by post (GPO Box 3, Sydney NSW 2001 or DX 829 Sydney). - 3.
 Costs assessment process: The Manager, Costs Assessment sends the application for assessment and supporting documents to the client/cost respondent for response/objections.
 The cost respondent has 21 days to provide a response.
 The Manager has no power to extend time for a response. - 4.
 On receipt of the response: On receipt of the response, or in default of any response from the client, the Manager, Costs Assessment refers the application to a costs assessor, and notifies the parties of the costs assessor's appointment.
 Both parties will then receive a letter from the costs assessor setting out the requirements for the costs assessment, inviting objections, if not already received by the costs assessor, and final submissions. - 5.
 Determination of the Costs Assessor: The Costs Assessor will notify the parties that an assessment is complete and advise the amount of costs of the costs assessor to be paid before release of the costs assessment certificates.
 The Costs Assessor will also determine which party is liable for these costs and an invoice will be sent to the parties requiring payment of the amount of the costs assessor's fees.
 These costs must be paid to the Manager, Costs Assessment before the Determinations of the Costs Assessor and Statement of Reasons will be forwarded.
 Either party can pay the costs of the assessment to secure the release of the certificates.
 If payment is made by the party that is not actually liable, they can then seek to recover these costs from the liable party.
 Both parties will be sent two Certificates of Determination: the first dealing with the costs payable as a result of the court order, the second dealing with the costs payable in relation to the costs of the costs assessment.